 Life in St. Kitts and Nevis

 Another prominent St. Kitts and Nevis passport benefit is the provision of dual citizenship.
-By coming into possession of the nationality of St. Kitts and Nevis, the applicants are not under the obligation to forgo their original citizenships.
+By coming into possession of the St. Kitts and Nevis nationality, applicants are not under the obligation to forgo their original citizenships.
 If the provision of dual citizenship is permitted under the laws of the applicants’ native countries, then they can enjoy the benefits of both citizenships without any restrictions.
 Furthermore, no official notification is sent to the governments of the countries of origin about the acquired citizenship of St. Kitts and Nevis, unless it is specifically asked for.

 The St. Kitts and Nevis Citizenship application process through Investment is very efficient.
-Citizenship may be acquired with proper citizenship planning within a short span of 3 to 6 months in exchange for an investment of a minimum $200,000.
+Citizenship may be acquired with proper citizenship planning in a short time period of between 3 to 6 months in return for a minimum investment amount of $200,000.
 There is also the opportunity of the Accelerated Application Process, in which the entire process may be completed within two months.

 The financial Investment for the St. Kitts and Nevis Citizenship by Investment needs to be routed through any of the following options:

-- A non-refundable donation has to be made to the Sustainable Growth Fund (SGF) corresponding to $150,000 for a single applicant
+- A non-refundable donation has to be made towards the SGF (Sustainable Growth Fund) corresponding to $150,000 for a single applicant

 It is expedient to make an informed call on the necessary Investment in order to optimize the benefits reaped on the investments.
 It becomes crucial to understand the end goals and nature of the investments made, so that along with the apparent benefits of the citizenship and the St. Kitts and Nevis passport in the years to follow one can also enjoy the returns on the investments.